justiceo/spectest/README.md

 npm run generate:openapi > openapi.json
 ```

 The source code lives in `src/` and is bundled with [esbuild](https://esbuild.github.io/) into the `dist/` directory.
-The helpers can be imported separately via `fest/helpers` without pulling in the CLI itself.
+The helpers can be imported separately via `spectest/helpers` without pulling in the CLI itself.

 ### Controlling request rate

-To avoid overwhelming your server during test runs, Fest supports a **requests per second (rps)** option.
-Set `rps` in `fest.config.js` or pass `--rps=<number>` on the command line.
+To avoid overwhelming your server during test runs, Spectest supports a **requests per second (rps)** option.
+Set `rps` in `spectest.config.js` or pass `--rps=<number>` on the command line.
 A simple token bucket limiter ensures that no more than the configured number of requests are sent each second.

 ### Test timeout

 Use the `timeout` option to limit how long each test case may run.
-Specify `timeout` in `fest.config.js` or pass `--timeout=<milliseconds>` on the command line.
+Specify `timeout` in `spectest.config.js` or pass `--timeout=<milliseconds>` on the command line.
 The default is `30000` (30 seconds).
 Individual tests can override this by including a `timeout` property.
 When a request exceeds the effective timeout, the test fails with a `⏰` indicator in the summary.

 ### Randomizing test order

-Use the `--randomize` flag or set `randomize: true` in `fest.config.js` to shuffle tests that share the same `order` value.
+Use the `--randomize` flag or set `randomize: true` in `spectest.config.js` to shuffle tests that share the same `order` value.
 This helps catch hidden dependencies without changing the overall order of distinct groups.

 ### Bailing on first failure

-Pass the `--bail` flag or set `bail: true` in `fest.config.js` to stop executing
+Pass the `--bail` flag or set `bail: true` in `spectest.config.js` to stop executing
 lower-order test groups once a failure is detected.
 Any remaining tests are
 marked as skipped in the summary.